This post shows you 11 easy ways to make your living room look bigger.

 Strategically place a large mirror in your living room that reflects the window and your couch area.
 This guaranteed makes your living room look so much bigger.

-If your living room is too tiny for a standing mirror, opt for a round mirror above the couch instead.
+If your living room is too tiny for a standing mirror, opt for a round mirror above the couch.

 3. Choose an entry table over a dresser

-Entryway tables are far more versatile than just for, well, the entry.
+Entryway tables are far more versatile than just for the entry.
 If you want a dresser in your living room, why not go for a console table with storage space instead?

-Because of its sleek shape, it doesn’t visually take up a lot of space as a dresser would.
+Because of its sleek shape, a console or entry table doesn’t visually take up a lot of space as a dresser would.

 There are many creative ways to use an entry table in a small apartment!